denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

    The political and economic response to piracy is often guided by fear and speculation.
-The work of researchers like Bodó Balázs is beginning to connect the business of selling books with the practices of reading them.
-Balázs makes a powerful argument, holding that the flourishing of shadow media markets indicates a failure in legitimate markets.
+The work of researchers like Bodó Balázs is beginning to connect the business of selling books with the practices of reading them.[^bodo] Balázs makes a powerful argument, holding that the flourishing of shadow media markets indicates a failure in legitimate markets.
 Research suggests that piracy does not decrease, it increases sales, particularly in places which are not